babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Cells.md

+# C++ Library for Excel File Formats
-Aspose.Cells for C++ is a native C++ library to create, manipulate, process and convert Microsoft Excel® files without needing Microsoft Office® or Automation.
+[Aspose.Cells for C++]() is a native C++ library to create, manipulate, process and convert Microsoft Excel® files without needing Microsoft Office® or Automation.
+The Excel C++ API supports Excel 97-2003 (XLS), Excel 2007-2013/2016 (XLSX, XLSM, XLSB), OpenOffice XML and other formats such as CSV, TSV and more.

-Some of the basic tasks developers can perform after integrating Aspose.Cells for C++ are management of worksheets, rows, columns & cells, creating spreadsheet contents and styles from scratch, importing data onto the worksheets from different data sources, adding common and complex mathematical, financial and text formulas, manipulation of charts, pictures, comments, drawing objects and much more.
+It allows the developers to manage worksheets, rows, columns & cells, create spreadsheet contents and styles from scratch, import data onto the worksheets from different data sources, add common, complex mathematical, financial and text formulas to calculate results on runtime, create & manipulate charts & Pivot Tables, manage pictures, comments, drawing objects from their own C++ applications.

 ## Excel File Processing Features
 - Spreadsheet generation & manipulation via API.